 Youtube Shorts Vs. TikTok

 Youtube definitely had a couple of reasons why it created a similar feature to become a TikTok rival.
-The first being that TikTok, within only 12-months of appearing, was about to accumulate 842 million first-time users, a big contrast to Youtube’s slow roll out in 2005.
+The first is that TikTok within only 12 months of appearing was about to accumulate 842 million first-time users, a big contrast to Youtube’s slow rollout in 2005.
 Secondly, Youtube has noticed that consumers’ attention spans are as long as the video content the platform typically provides.
-People are interested in fast ways of learning and viewing content quickly and repeatedly, a concept which TikTok provides consumers with.
+People are interested in fast ways of learning and viewing content quickly and repeatedly, a concept that TikTok provides consumers with.

 So, what comes next?
 Who is better, Youtube or TikTok?
 Brands have learned how to leverage TikTok but will YouTube Shorts become the upcoming industry leader?